Want to know what it’s like to hike long-distance trails or do you want to learn about the benefits of hiking? These are the best books for hikers!

 Hiking the Camino de Santiago can change your life.
 That’s what you discover when you read A Million Steps by Kurt Koonz.
 Although he thought he was well prepared, hiking the Camino was so much more than just a long scenic walk.
 In the book, he tells you everything about the meaningful connections he makes and he also deals with his history with addiction and recovery.

+Want to read more about the Camino?
 Check out this list with the best books on Camino de Santiago.

 Tips & benefits of hiking